iambrainstorming/reading_notes/src/economics/price_floor.md

 3. The government can control how much is produced.
 To prevent too many suppliers from producing, the government can give out production rights or pay people not to produce.
 Giving out production rights will lead to lobbying for the lucrative rights or even bribery.
 If the government pays people not to produce, then suddenly more producers will show up and ask to be payed.

 4. They can also subsidize consumption.
 To get demanders to purchase more of the surplus, the government can pay part of the costs.
-This would obviously get expensive really fast.i
+This would obviously get expensive really fast.

 ## Implementing MSP in India